nikkids/Battle-Simulation/README.md

-# 🧬 Ecosystem Battle Simulation
+# 🧬 Ecosystem and Battle Simulation

 A fully customizable **2D battle simulator** where two circles — Blue and Red — engage in a visual, interactive combat using uploaded assets like bodies, weapons, and ability icons.
 Inspired by game physics and real-time mechanics.